Medal of Merit for Blood Donation: History

+By 11 June 2016, 17,629 bronze medals, 10,097 silver medals and 3,085 gold medals had been awarded.
+New decorations are awarded every year; as of 2026, the latest award ceremony took place in Diekirch, when 175 citizens received a medal from Grand Duchess Stéphanie.

 Insignia

-The badge of medal is a cross of Red Cross, enameled in red, crowned, with diamond-shape plaques.
-On plaque on obverse is coat of arms of Grand Duchess of Luxembourg, which are three combined coats of arms with lions.
-In upper left quarter is lion, coat of arm of Nassau, in lower left quarter is lion, coat of arm of Luxembourg and in right half is lion, coat of arm of Belgium.
-On plaque on reverse is profile of Grand Duchess Joséphine Charlotte, facing left, surrounded by an inscription S.A.R Joséphine Charlotte Grande-Duchesse de Luxembourg (H.R.H.
+The badge of the medal is a red cross, enameled in red, crowned, with diamond-shape plaques.
+The obverse features the coat of arms of Grand Duchess Joséphine-Charlotte, which are three combined coats of arms with lions.
+In the upper left quarter is a lion, the coat of arms of Nassau, in the lower left quarter is a lion, the coat of arms of Luxembourg, and in the right half is a lion, the coat of arms of Belgium.
+The reverse features the profile of Grand Duchess Joséphine-Charlotte, facing left, surrounded by an inscription S.A.R Joséphine Charlotte Grande-Duchesse de Luxembourg (H.R.H.
 Joséphine Charlotte Grand Duchess of Luxembourg).
 Plaques, edges of cross and crown are, according to grade, gilded, silver or bronze.
-The ribbon of the medal is white with red stripe in the middle and thin three-colour (blue-white-red) stripes at edges.
+The ribbon of the medal is white with a red stripe in the middle and thin three-colour (blue-white-red) stripes at the edges.